Hemi engines are a great pick for engine lovers. But like all motors, problems are inevitable. One then may ask, what are 5.7 Hemi problems?

 Because of the hemispherical nature of the combustion chamber, a piston that is flat at the top results in a low compression ratio, else a longer stroke is put to use.

 Therefore, the piston crown is made to extend into the top head center in order to reach the needed compression ratio.
-These results in a combustion chamber shaped like the peeled part of half an orange.
+This results in a combustion chamber shaped like the peeled part of half an orange.

 This hemi-head design positions its spark plug at the center of the chamber or a point close to it.
 Although this hemisphere is equal in diameter to the piston, a minor compression is made available for a proper mixture of fuel and air completely.